Affiliate Disclosure

 Another downside to this computer printer was its maximum tape size: half an inch.
 This was a bit disappointing because with such a great amount of dots per inch (300), the printer was not really able to show its full potential.
 And because of this lack in size, the amount and types of labels and barcodes diminish.
 Nonetheless, this was an easy-as-pie label maker to work with.

-Also, a quick note on replacing the lithium-ion battery: it has to be purchased from DYMO and is about $25.
+Also, a quick note on replacing the lithium-ion battery: it has to be purchased from DYMO and is a little over $20.
 This was one of the most common complaints from many of the review sites we checked.

 DYMO – 450 Turbo (Discontinued)